Spark-gap transmitter: Hertzian oscillators

 See circuit diagram.
 Hertz's transmitters consisted of a dipole antenna made of a pair of collinear metal rods of various lengths with a spark gap (S) between their inner ends and metal balls or plates for capacitance (C) attached to the outer ends.
 The two sides of the antenna were connected to an induction coil (Ruhmkorff coil) (T) a common lab power source which produced pulses of high voltage, 5 to 30 kV.
 In addition to radiating the waves, the antenna also acted as a harmonic oscillator (resonator) which generated the oscillating currents.
 High-voltage pulses from the induction coil (T) were applied between the two sides of the antenna.
 Each pulse stored electric charge in the capacitance of the antenna, which was immediately discharged by a spark across the spark gap.
 The spark excited brief oscillating standing waves of current between the sides of the antenna.
 The antenna radiated the energy as a momentary pulse of radio waves; a damped wave.
-The frequency of the waves was equal to the resonant frequency of the antenna, which was determined by its length; it acted as a half-wave dipole, which radiated waves roughly twice the length of the antenna (e.g. 15 MHz for 1 m, or 1.5 GHz for 1 cm).
+The frequency of the waves was equal to the resonant frequency of the antenna, which was determined by its length; it acted as a half-wave dipole, which radiated waves roughly twice the length of the antenna (for example a dipole 1 meter long would generate 150 MHz radio waves).
 Hertz detected the waves by observing tiny sparks in micrometer spark gaps (M) in loops of wire which functioned as resonant receiving antennas.
 Oliver Lodge was also experimenting with spark oscillators at this time and came close to discovering radio waves before Hertz, but his focus was on waves on wires, not in free space.